WildStudio/Pager/README.md

 ```
 ## Usage

-1) Create a your Model object inheriting from: `Ìtem` lie this:
+1) Create a your Model object inheriting from: `Ìtem` like this:

 ```
 class Model: Item {